This law provided protection to all people with disabilities in public places, as well as all private locations held open to the public.

 All of these extensive laws serve to protect disabled people in essentially all places that people are expected to visit.
 From the workplace to the post office, to the grocery store, the law works to ensure that people with disabilities are not discriminated against.

-Getting Help From a Nashville ADA Lawyer
+Getting Help From a Nashville ADA Attorney

 People who believe that they have been illegally discriminated against under ADA regulations may file a complaint with the Department of Justice.